Can Solar Energy Ever Fully Replace Fossil Fuels?

 Burning fossil fuels is a major factor driving climate change.
 The earth is wrapped in a layer of greenhouse gases that maintains ideal environmental conditions.
 When this layer is changed even slightly, significant harm occurs to plant and animal species.
 According to the World Wildlife Fund, burning coal, oil and natural gas releases carbon dioxide (CO2) into the atmosphere, and excess CO2 emissions thicken the layer of greenhouse gases, trapping the heat inside and raising the earth’s global temperature.
 Scientific American reported in 2014 that global temperatures may rise significantly by 2036, to the point of causing harm to human civilization.

-Given this background, it’s important that you understand the environmental impact of solar energy.
+Given this background, it’s important to understand the environmental impact of solar energy.
 Solar doesn’t come with the environmental baggage associated with fossil fuel production.
 Unlike nuclear power and other alternatives, solar is free of hazardous waste, which, even though it’s regulated, still ends up improperly stored and disposed.
+This makes solar and excellent replacement for fossil fuels.
 In addition to emitting absolutely no CO2, solar electricity doesn’t cause water pollution.
 Since traditional power plants require cooling, they use massive amounts of water.
 Seventy-two percent of water pollution in the United States comes from coal-fired plants according to the Environmental Protection Agency.

 Does the Sun Produce Enough Solar Energy?